WBS-TW/CPquant/shinyCP/instructions.md

 ## Interfering ions tab

 _difflag, difflead_: internal calculations for the difference in m/z values between the two nearest ions.
+If "interference at MS res?" filter has been used, then the previous/next ions might not be shown.

 _reslag, reslead_: internal calculations for the MS resolution needed to separate the two nearest ions.
+If "interference at MS res?" filter has been used, then the previous/next ions might not be shown.

 _interference_: indicate whether or not the m/z two nearest ions can interfere with each other at the set MS resolution value. _"false"_ means no interference and _"true"_ means there is interference (and therefore the MS resolution cannot resolve these peaks).